angel-dart/gitbook/Controllers.md

 # Controllers

-Angel has built-in, reflection-based support for MVC controllers.
-This is yet another way to define routes in a manageable group.
-You can also use a `Service`, an `Angel` instance, or the base `Routable` class.
+Angel has built-in support for controllers.
+This is yet another way to define routes in a manageable group, and can be leveraged to structure your application in the [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) format.
+You can also use the [`group()`](https://github.com/angel-dart/angel/wiki/Basic-Routing#route-groups) method of any [`Router`](https://www.dartdocs.org/documentation/angel_common/latest/angel_common/Router-class.html).

+The metadata on controller classes is processed via reflection *only once*, at startup.
+Do not believe that your controllers will be crippled by reflection during request handling, because that possibility is eliminated by [pre-injecting dependencies](https://github.com/angel-dart/angel/wiki/Dependency-Injection).

 ```dart
 import 'package:angel_framework/angel_framework.dart';